Edge-Center/terraform-provider-edgecenter/docs/resources/storage_s3.md

 ### Required

-- `location` (String) A location of new storage resource.
-One of (s-ed1, s-darz1, s-ws1, s-dt2, s-drc2)
+- `location` (String) A location of new storage resource. list of location allowed for you provided by https://apidocs.edgecenter.ru/storage#tag/Locations or  https://storage.edgecenter.ru/storage/list
 - `name` (String) A name of new storage resource.

 ### Optional